-Essentially, armor is what gets between something that's vulnerable and what means it harm to provide a layer of protection.
-Armor that does its job is armor that will mitigate incoming damage, from fending it off completely to partially sparing the user of what would have been a killing blow.
+Essentially, armor is what gets between something that's vulnerable and what means it harm.
+Armor that does its job is will mitigate incoming damage, from completely fending it off to at least saving the user from what would have been a killing blow.

-An armor's resilience and stopping power is defined by the tier its unit is part of.2) For ease of reference, anything within the same tier is documented as performing about the same.
-We won't go in the minutiae of what protects better between 10mm of yama-dura plating and 15mm of durandium plating, though from reading article descriptions the Game Master is certainly free to come to his own conclusions.
+An armor's resilience is defined by the tier its unit is part of.2)

+For ease of reference, anything within the same tier is documented as performing about the same.
+We won't go in the minutiae of what protects better between 10 mm of Yama-Dura plating and 15 mm of Durandium plating, though from reading article descriptions the GM is certainly free to come to his own conclusions.